emma-ladouceur/Prioritize-Species-Restoration/README.md

 **1_puvssp_wrangle.csv** This wrangled data is already provided for you, but this wrangle script is provided to demonstrate how to get data into required formats.
 This just converts *puvsp_w.csv* into *puvsp.csv*

-**2_problems_solutions.R** This script takes data for each objective, creates prioritizr problems, and solves to create solutions for this paper. data is the wrangled into formats needed for analysis and Figures.
+**2_problems_solutions.R** This script takes data for each objective, creates prioritizr problems, and solves to create solutions for this paper.
+Data is then wrangled into formats needed for analysis and Figures.

-**3_Figures.R** This script produces figures for the associated paper.
+**3_Figures.R** This script produces all figures for the associated paper.

+Emma Ladouceur, Jennifer McGowan, Patrick Huber, Hugh Possingham, Davide Scridel, Roel van Klink, Peter Poschlod1, J. Hans C. Cornelissen, Costantino Bonomi, Borja Jiménez-Alfaro.
+(2021) An objective-based prioritization approach to support trophic complexity through ecological restoration species mixes Journal of Applied Ecology.
+DOI: